What To Do If Your Oven Door Won’t Close Properly: 7 Tips

 #3 Clean the Door Frame

-The good news is that you can easily fix this issue.
-You’ll just need to use warm water mixed with vinegar to remove any dirt, grime, or food particles that might be present on the door frame.
+The good news is that you can easily fix the issue.
+You’ll just need to use warm water and vinegar to create a powerful cleaning solution.

-Keep in mind that there could be some issues underneath the door seal as well.
-Make sure you clean the entirety of the door frame to address this issue.
-Then, you should have an easier time getting your oven door to close.
+Keep in mind that there could also be some issues underneath the door seal.
+Ensure you clean the entire door frame to address the issue.

 #4 Clean the Hinges of the Oven Door

-Fortunately, this is not a very challenging fix.
-You can find replacement engines at a home improvement store, and you might be able to order them online as well.
+Luckily, replacing the hinges is not a very challenging task.
+You can find replacement hinges at any home improvement store, and you might be able to order them online as well.
+If you’re unsure about the model number and type of hinges you need, my usual advice is to turn to your User Manual.

 #5 Check the Seal of the Door

-You see, similar to other parts of various machines, the seal on your oven door is going to wear out eventually.
-When this happens, it may begin to crack, bubble, or expand, preventing you from closing your oven door.
+Similar to other parts of various machines, the seal on your oven door will wear out eventually.
+As time passes, the seal may begin to crack, bubble, or expand, preventing you from closing your oven door.

-If you take a look at the seal to your oven door and you spot cracks, this is a sign that you may need to replace it.
+If you look at the seal of your oven door and spot cracks, it’s likely a sign that you need to replace it.

-This is a simple piece of rubber, so this is not particularly challenging; however, you do need to make sure you get the right seal for your oven door.
-If you have questions about what size seal you need, you should take a look at the manufacturer’s manual.
+Since, in essence, the door seal is nothing more than a piece of rubber, replacing it shouldn’t be too challenging; however, you do need to make sure you get the right seal for your oven door.

-When the new seal arrives, make sure it is pressed firmly in place.
+When the new seal arrives, make sure it’s pressed firmly in place.
 Otherwise, your oven may start to leak heat into your kitchen, increasing your utility bills.

 #6 Consider the Springs of Your Oven Door